Can You Register a Car Without a Title? What You Can Actually Do

 1.1 The Standard Rule

-In nearly every U.S. state, a title is required to register a vehicle.
-The DMV relies on this document to confirm:
+In nearly every U.S. state, a title is required before a vehicle can be registered.

 1.2 The Exceptions

-Some states do allow registration without a title in limited situations:
+Some states allow registration without a traditional title under specific circumstances.

 2.1 Apply for a Duplicate or Paperless Title